michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 ### Interaction / Feedback

 Users should be able to interact with content in their feed (e.g. like and comment on content items or mention other users).
-They use their decentralized identity to interact with the content event.
+They use their decentralized identity to interact with the content event, which stores the interaction.
 Additional analytics such as th number of views could be stored to improve the curation algorithm and provide feedback to content creators.

 ## Implementation